brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 4:00pm: Worked on conditionally rendering different sections of Account component.

+#### Thursday, 5/30/24

+* 9:00am - 10:00am: Added functionality to set message to "red" if an error occurs, and "green" if it's successful.

 <!-- NOTES:

 Consider adding unique ID's to each trip